46OkuMen/romtools/README.md

 # romtools
-Tools for tasks common to several romhacking projects.
+Tools for tasks common to several of 46 OkuMen's romhacking projects.

-* pachy98.py -
+* pachy98.py - A flexible patcher for JP PC game disk images.
+Distributed as Pachy98.exe.
 * disk.py - Wrapper for NDC for reading disk images, and extracting/inserting files.
 * patch.py - Wrapper for xdelta3 for generating and applying patches.
 * dump.py - Classes for dumps of text and pointers.